anubhav-gres/classical-domains/README.md

 it fetch the latest and update the repository if you wish, but it will point the local API to the correct directory for the domains.

+Fork NOTE :
+- The directory "classical_fixed" contains fixes to PDDL syntax for compatibility with Tarski parser
+- The directory "classical" is the original clone